About this listing

 Interaction with Guests

-One of us will be here to welcome you when you arrive and point you in the right direction if you are going out etc. Unless you specify that you prefer not to have children around, our children are here during the evening on school days, and at weekends and holidays.
+One of us will be here to welcome you when you arrive, and point you in the right direction if you are going out etc. Therapeutic massage can be arranged at a convenient time once you get here in the studio next door to the main house.
+Unless you specify that you prefer not to have children around, our children are here during the evening on school days, and at weekends and holidays.

 1. Make yourself at home